Homotopy, Symmetry, and Non-Hermitian Band Topology: Introduction

 Symmetry plays a pivotal role also in non-Hermitian systems.
 Of special interest are non-Hermitian operators subject to parity-time (\PT) symmetry which were initially suggested as a fundamental amendment of Hermitian operators in quantum mechanics (of closed systems) due to the existence of extended parameter regions of real spectra \cite{Bender_2007,PhysRevLett.80.5243,Brody_2016}.
 More recently much interest has concerned applications whereby \PT symmetry implies a perfect balance between gain and loss in optics \cite{RevModPhys.91.015006,Lu_2014,ozdemir2019parity,el2018non}, and can be realized at remarkable precision in photonic crystals \cite{PhysRevLett.103.093902,ruter2010observation,PhysRevLett.106.213901,regensburger2012parity}, waveguides \cite{PhysRevLett.101.080402}, acoustics \cite{PhysRevX.4.031042}, optomechanics \cite{xu2016topological}, trapped ion systems \cite{PhysRevLett.126.083604} and microcavities \cite{peng2014parity,PhysRevLett.117.110802,poli2015selective}.

 The emergence of non-Hermitian topological phenomena has sparked the need to describe these within a unified and rigorous mathematical framework.
 A salient example is the K-theory classification of topological phases \cite{PhysRevX.9.041015,PhysRevB.99.235112} based on reference energies, which has provided several useful insights of physical importance, such as the 38-fold classification of non-Hermitian symmetry classes \cite{Bernard2002,PhysRevX.8.031079,PhysRevX.9.041015,PhysRevB.99.235112}, and illuminated the topological origin of the non-Hermitian skin effect \cite{PhysRevLett.77.570,PhysRevX.8.031079,lin2023,okuma2023}.
 While both elegant and useful, an apparent drawback of this classification scheme is that a lot of relevant band structures in physics cannot be detected by a reference point or a line.
-The reference classification is unable to detect either crossings of non-Hermitian bands, or non-Abelian topology sourced by their non-trivial eigenmode braiding \cite{wang2021topological,patil2022measuring,PhysRevLett.130.017201,PhysRevResearch.5.L022050}, since neither of these relate to the existence of a reference point or line.
+The reference classification is unable to detect either crossings of non-Hermitian bands (exceptional degeneracy), or non-Abelian topology sourced by their non-trivial eigenmode braiding \cite{PhysRevE.87.050101,wang2021topological,patil2022measuring,PhysRevLett.130.017201,PhysRevResearch.5.L022050}, since neither of these relate to the existence of a reference point or line.
+The insufficiency of the reference description is particularly severe when the spectrum is restricted by symmetry.
+In this situation only special reference lines are compatible with the symmetry and abundant systems elude the reference characterization.
 From its Hermitian counterpart, a reference energy is most pertinent to many-body fermionic systems, whereas in experiments a very large portion are bosonic systems or a single-mode effective description.
 Moreover, the gap width, and the corresponding energy cost of excitations, are missing in this framework, while for many experiments, the gap width serves as a prime diagnosis of phases.
 Another question beyond the reference approach is how conventional Hermitian topology is modified by non-Hermiticity, especially the stability of Hermitian topology.
 For example, the sign of the topological Chern number can be changed by encircling an exceptional line or traversing through the Brillouin zone \cite{PhysRevResearch.2.023226,PhysRevB.103.155129,PhysRevB.101.205417}.
 This thus is highly relevant to the manipulation of conventional topological states through loss and gain.
-The incapability of the reference description is particularly severe when the spectrum is restricted by symmetry as is the main focus of this work.